SharedSmally/doc/vagrant/docker/docker.md

 # Vagrant
 Easy create a VM (based on VirtualBox, or native VM) with network, ....

-# Docker
+# Docker: Container(rkt)
-service ran as a pod, pull image from registry (container)
+Service ran as a pod, pull image from registry (container).
+Build image from Application (coreOS-Only kernel+docker).

-# Kubernates
+# Kubernates: Virtual Cluster
-manage the services(docker)
+Manage the services(docker)